NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

-   - ``SimultaneousRecordingsTable`` is a ``DynamicTable`` for grouping different intracellular recordings from the ``IntracellularRecordingsTable`` together that were recorded simultaneously from different electrodes and for storing metdata about simultaneous recordings
+   - ``SimultaneousRecordingsTable`` is a ``DynamicTable`` for grouping different intracellular recordings from the ``IntracellularRecordingsTable`` together that were recorded simultaneously from different electrodes and for storing metadata about simultaneous recordings
    - ``SequentialRecordingsTable`` is a ``DynamicTable`` for grouping different sequential recordings from the ``SimultaneousRecordingsTable``  together and storing metadata about sequential recordings
    - ``RepetitionsTable`` a ``DynamicTable`` for grouping different sequential intracellular recordings from the